ybgskr12/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.